LeszekBlazewski/monitoring-stack/README.md

 # Test

+1. Test everything on free AWS infra.

 # Ideas

-0. Store credentials in ansible vault

-1. Test everything on free AWS infra.

-2. After finish, create terraform templates to provision basic ubuntu20.4, debian10 and rocky8 machines where ubuntu20.4 will be the central_node and other workers, which will be provisioned by ansible. + create template for route 53 with adequate DNS records for the machines.
-Will terragrunt be needed?

-3. Port the stack to kubernetes.
+1. Port the stack to kubernetes.
 Drop ansible and docker-compose and focus on helm charts which will allow replication of same services.
 What about cluster provisioning?
 (EKS, also terraform?).
 What about updates/gitops -> argocd?

-4. Add sample rules for logs in loki (send to alertmanager)

 ## Docker container running systemd on host systemd version 248+ (for testing ansible roles which modify systemd services)